ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 ### Split the double-page-images into 2 separate single page images
 `cd double-page-images/`

-Remember to use the right file extn i.e. `.ppm / .pgm / .png` etc. in the command below
+Remember to use the right file extn i.e. `.ppm / .pgm / .png` etc. in the command below .  --no-grayfilter helps to avoid white patches in color images

-`unpaper --layout double --output-pages 2  R-and-L-page-%02d.pgm single-page%02d.pgm`
+`unpaper --no-grayfilter --layout double --output-pages 2  R-and-L-page-%02d.pgm single-page%02d.pgm`

 #### Rename all ppm / pgm / png files with numbering that orders them as pages when using img2pdf command later
 `rename 's/single-page(\d\d)\.p(.+)/single-page-0$1.p$2/g' *`